slingr-stack/google-drive-package/README.md

 - Create a service account and credentials and delegate domain-wide authority to it (assign ONLY the necessary scopes to your service - account) [Click here for instructions](https://cloud.google.com/iam/docs/manage-access-service-accounts?hl=es-419).
 - Download the JSON file with the service account credentials to get the service account private key.

-Otherwise if you plan to use OAuth 2.0 authentication method:
+Otherwise, if you plan to use OAuth 2.0 authentication method:

 - Enable the Drive API in your Google Cloud project.
 - Create a Client ID OAuth 2.0 account.